Optional Lectio Divina Prayer

 Teresa of Jesus, barefoot and determined, set out on a journey.

 Many who knew Teresa in her early days in the convent would have been surprised by the zealous reformer she had become.
 Teresa Sanchez de Cepeda y Ahumada entered the prestigious Carmelite convent in Avila at twenty-one years of age.
-Beautiful, intelligent and charming, Teresa preferred the thriving social life of the parlor to the quiet solitude of the chapel, where visitors of high social and political rank frequently entertained the sisters with meaningless conversations, distracting them from their spiritual practices.
+Beautiful, intelligent and charming, the outgoing Teresa was not as comfortable in the quiet solitude of the chapel, but preferred the thriving social life of the parlor, where visitors of high social and political rank frequently entertained the sisters with meaningless conversations, distracting them from their spiritual practices.
 Teresa struggled through her required periods of prayer, even saying at one point, “I don’t know what heavy penance I would not have gladly undertaken rather than practice prayer.”

 For twenty years, Teresa half-heartedly pursued the contemplative life of her order.
-But one day, when she was nearly forty years old, Teresa experienced a profound conversion after seeing a statue of the suffering Jesus and realizing “how poorly [she] had thanked him for those wounds” (1).
-That experience shook her prayer life to its core, and she began pursuing intimacy with Jesus with renewed discipline and love.
+But one day, when she was nearly forty years old, Teresa experienced a profound conversion after seeing a statue of the suffering Jesus and realizing “how poorly [she] had thanked him for those wounds.”
+(1) That experience shook her prayer life to its core, and she began pursuing a deeper union with Jesus with renewed discipline and love.

 For twenty years, Teresa settled for a dry, distracted and inconsistent prayer life that produced very little fruit.
 But after her conversion, her deep commitment to the spiritual life transformed everyone around her: her community, her religious order and, eventually, the entire Church.
 St. Teresa of Avila was declared a Doctor of the Church in 1970.
 The sister who resisted prayer became a great saint of the interior life.
 Like her, if we want to share Christ with the world, we need to be people who are willing to persevere in the journey of prayer.